jacobvarner/100-days-of-code/r1-log.md

 ### R1D19

 Today I handled all of the button presses for my ['React Calculator' project](https://codepen.io/jacobvarner/pen/GBvrGB).
 Every button, including the equals button does what it should do.
 All that is missing now is the actual calculation.
 I'm hoping to find a quick way to take a string and interpret it as a formula, otherwise I'll have to write more complex code to split and parse the string.

+### R1D20

+I managed to finish my ['React Calculator' project](https://codepen.io/jacobvarner/pen/GBvrGB) and while the basic calculation portion was easy with the use of the eval() function, I had to spend a lot of time adding checks for edge cases such as only using the last opperator and using the previous answer when an opperator is immediately pressed.
+Once done with the project, I'm sure I could have made it cleaner from the beginning, but I was focused on getting it working before any plans to refactor.